alinex/node-report/README.md

 find the possibilities here enormous.
 And you may also directly load markdown and process it using this package.

-The html export can also be optimized for email using `ìnlineCss` option.
-With this setting the styles from the head section will moved into the document because webmail client will remove the head section completely.
-Only for javascript there is no possible replacement.
+The HTML export can also be optimized for email using `ìnlineCss` option.
+With this setting the styles from the head section will moved into the document because web mail client will remove the head section completely.
+Only for JavaScript there is no possible replacement.

 The [Documentation of this module](https://alinex.github.io/node-report) itself